TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

            exceptions),the configured :php:`productionExceptionHandler` is used as
            exception handler

-         - 1 = Display error messages with the registered error handler,the
-           configured :php:`debugExceptionHandler` is used as exception handler
+         - 1 = Display error messages with the registered error handler, the configured :php:`debugExceptionHandler` is used as exception handler

          - 2 = Display errors only if client matches
            :php:`$TYPO3_CONF_VARS[SYS][devIPmask]`.
-If devIPmask matches the users IP address the configured "debugExceptionHandler" is used for exceptions, if not "productionExceptionHandler" will be used.
+If devIPmask matches the users IP address the configured "debugExceptionHandler" is used for exceptions.
+           Otherwise "productionExceptionHandler" will be used.

          - -1 = Default setting.
 With this option, you can override the PHP setting :php:`display_errors`.
 If :php:`devIPmask` matches the users IP address